simple-eiffel/simple_sql/docs/AI_PRODUCTIVITY_COMPARISON.md

 ### For Solo Developers

 The 4-day SIMPLE_JSON sprint proved solo developers could compete with teams.
-Today's 1-day sprint proves:
+This 2-day sprint proves:

 - **Sustained velocity is possible** - Not a one-time achievement
-- **Velocity increases with experience** - 4.7x improvement over prior baseline
+- **Velocity increases with experience** - 3.0x improvement over prior baseline
-- **Complex multi-library work is tractable** - C + Eiffel + Documentation in one day
+- **Complex multi-library work is tractable** - C + Eiffel + Documentation in two days
-- **Enterprise-class output is achievable** - 250 tests, 100% coverage, full documentation
+- **Enterprise-class output is achievable** - 500+ tests, 100% coverage, full documentation
+- **Concurrency features are accessible** - Multi-user patterns in hours, not weeks

 ### For Project Estimation